itislu/42-Webserv/docs/CONTRIBUTING.md

 git rebase -i HEAD~10
 ```

-If you do this on a branch that already has a PR open, you should avoid changing the commit dates to keep the pull request page on GitHub in a chronological order:
+If you do this on a branch that already has an open PR, you should preserve commit dates to keep the pull request page on GitHub in chronological order:

 ```txt
 git rebase -i --committer-date-is-author-date HEAD~10